 Different Mechanism When Others Haven’t Worked

-If you’ve tried multiple SSRIs or SNRIs without success, your brain’s depression likely doesn’t respond to serotonin-based interventions.
+If you’ve tried multiple SSRIs or SNRIs without success, your depression likely doesn’t respond well to serotonin-based interventions.
 Continuing to try different medications in the same class rarely produces better results.
 Spravato offers a genuinely different approach through the glutamate system.

 Flexibility in Treatment Approach